One of the major highlights of the recent WordCamp Europe 2016 was Matt Mullenweg’s interview (Q&A) on the first day of the event.

 I have highlighted few of his major points from the interview that I found interesting after watching the live interview.

-He believes that users won’t be publishing the same way they do now in next ten years, and so WordPress will need to evolve and adapt to meet those future needs even in a decade-long time.
+He believes that users won’t be publishing the same way they do now in the next ten years, and so WordPress will need to evolve and adapt to meet those future needs even in a decade-long time.

 Views on WordPress Competitors – Medium, Tumblr